-Changing lives one book at a time.
+Changing lives, one book at a time.

-In 2016, we expanded Imagination Library to ALL of Racine County.
+In 2016, we expanded Imagination Library to all of Racine County.

 How it Works

-ALL children under the age of five residing in Racine County are eligible to participate.
+All children under the age of five residing in Racine County are eligible to participate.
 After registering, the first book, The Little Engine That Could, will take about 90 days to arrive at your home.
 Your child will then receive one free age-appropriate book each month until they turn five.

-Visit our Frequently Asked Questions page to learn more about Imagination Library, or click the box above to register today!
+Visit our Frequently Asked Questions page to learn more about Imagination Library, or click the box below to register today.
+Please notify United Way of Racine County anytime your address changes in order to continue receiving books.

 For more information, please contact Joanee Meyerhofer at 262-210-1975.
-Please notify United Way of Racine County anytime your address changes in order to continue receiving books.